Saltwater Fish in Alaska – The Top 5

 How to Fish for Pink Salmon

 Because of their abundance and smaller size, pink salmon are the easiest species to catch and land.
-They will feed off of a saltwater fish in alaskahuge variety of baits including spinners, spoons and flies.
+They will feed off of a huge variety of baits including spinners, spoons and flies.
 Pinks tend to furiously go after a presentation of bait and they are easy to hook.
 This is the best species of salmon if you are fishing with children.
 And it’s the fish that is easiest to catch shore fishing along river mouths in the Pacific.
 The Kenai River, Seward Harbor, the Homer Spit, and Ship Creek in Anchorage are great easily accessible locations to fish for humpies.

 Pinks are unique in that they tend to spawn later in the season than the other salmon.
 Their spawning cycle can extend into mid-October.
 Some folks call pinks “autumn salmon.”
 This is an advantage to the anglers who want to avoid the very busy rivers during June and July, but are not as interested in landing the “big ones.”